 - Prep Time30 minutes

-- 2 Tsp. chopped + 12 leaves Fresh Sage for Frying
+- 2 tsp chopped + 12 leaves fresh sage

 - Chop 2 of the apples into ¼ inch thick pieces.

-Season the tenderloins with 2 tbs.
-Salt and 1 tbs. pepper.
+- Season the tenderloins with 2 tablespoons salt and 1 tablespoon pepper.

-Using the same pan add 1 Tbs. of butter and melt.
+- Using the same pan add 1 tablespoon of butter and melt.
 Add the apples and cook until soft.
 Then add the honey and continue to cook for 1 minute.

-Carefully add the beer and cook for 3-5 minutes or until it has reduced by half and thickened.
+- Carefully add the Curieux and cook for 3-5 minutes or until it has reduced by half and thickened.